-If you are starting from scratch and need to build your basket here are a few great products to help.
+If you are starting from scratch and need to build your close to zero waste Easter basket here are a few great products to help.
 And, they are all available online so with just a few clicks you’ll be on your way to a great, green Easter basket!

 Natural Egg Dye

 Dye your Easter eggs with beautiful colors made from fruits, herbs, and veggies!